Shell (LON:SHEL) Given a GBX 2,400 Price Target at Jefferies Financial Group

-Jefferies Financial Group set a GBX 2,400 ($32.64) price objective on Shell (LON:SHEL – Get Rating) in a research note released on Wednesday morning, Borsen Zeitung reports.
+Shell (LON:SHEL – Get Rating) has been given a GBX 2,400 ($32.20) price objective by stock analysts at Jefferies Financial Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
+Jefferies Financial Group’s target price indicates a potential upside of 22.37% from the company’s current price.

-A number of other research analysts also recently issued reports on the company.
-Royal Bank of Canada set a GBX 2,700 ($36.72) price target on Shell in a report on Monday.
-Bank of America initiated coverage on Shell in a report on Friday, February 4th.
-They issued a buy rating on the stock.
-JPMorgan Chase & Co. reiterated an overweight rating and issued a GBX 2,500 ($34.00) price target on shares of Shell in a report on Thursday, February 3rd.
-Barclays reissued an overweight rating and issued a GBX 3,000 ($40.80) price objective on shares of Shell in a research report on Monday.
-Finally, UBS Group set a GBX 2,125 ($28.90) price objective on Shell in a research report on Tuesday.
-Seven investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Shell has a consensus rating of Buy and an average target price of GBX 2,447.25 ($33.28).
+A number of other analysts have also weighed in on the company.
+UBS Group set a GBX 2,125 ($28.51) price objective on Shell in a research note on Tuesday, February 22nd.
+Bank of America started coverage on shares of Shell in a report on Friday, February 4th.
+They issued a “buy” rating on the stock.
+Morgan Stanley reiterated an “overweight” rating and set a GBX 2,440 ($32.74) target price on shares of Shell in a report on Friday, February 11th.
+Barclays restated an “overweight” rating and set a GBX 3,000 ($40.25) price target on shares of Shell in a report on Monday, February 21st.
+Finally, JPMorgan Chase & Co. set a GBX 2,500 ($33.54) price objective on Shell in a research report on Thursday, February 24th.
+Seven analysts have rated the stock with a buy rating, According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of GBX 2,453.50 ($32.92).

 Royal Dutch Shell plc is a global group of energy and petrochemical companies with more than 80,000 employees in more than 70 countries.
 It uses advanced technologies and take an innovative approach to help build a sustainable energy future.